-Without modernized IT systems adequately scaled to demand, government agencies jeopardize their ability to fulfill and deliver critical services in a time of crisis.
-In one recent analysis, the U.S. Government Accountability Office (GAO) reported on the need to develop modernization plans for critical legacy systems, identifying areas that suffer from unsupported hardware and software, security vulnerabilities and more.2 Fortunately, there are some effective and straightforward next steps that agencies can implement to strengthen their IT infrastructure to get ahead and provide mission-critical services.
+In one recent analysis, the U.S. Government Accountability Office (GAO) reported on the need to develop modernization plans for critical legacy systems, identifying areas that suffer from unsupported hardware and software, security vulnerabilities and more.1 Fortunately, there are some effective and straightforward next steps that agencies can implement to strengthen their IT infrastructure to get ahead and provide mission-critical services.

 During times of crisis, government agencies are challenged to process dramatic increases in requests for service.
 The deluge of consumer traffic can cause system crashes during the most critical times.
-In one example from last year, IT infrastructure at the Small Business Administration (SBA) built to support $30 billion in annual loan applications was suddenly inundated with $310 billion in requests from small businesses in crisis.3 As a result, the SBA’s electric loan processing and computer systems experienced a crash that caused cascading problems with delivering services to those who needed them most.
 With experience gained from these difficult lessons of the pandemic, agencies must now bolster IT infrastructure to be ready to meet future emergency swells in demand.

 Of all the changes we experienced during the pandemic, perhaps none were more fundamentally disruptive and transformative than the mass migration to a work-from-home model and the transition of traditional in-person functions to a virtual environment.
-Federal agencies experienced high rates of both remote work and virtualization of services.
-According to a survey by the Government Business Council (GBC), 63% of federal government employees began working from home during 2020.4
+Government agencies experienced high rates of both remote work and virtualization of services.
+Indeed, Iowa CIO Annette Dunn recently confirmed that technology to support remote communications is part of a “new normal” in state and local work across the U.S.2

 As painful as these experiences have been for agencies, their workforces and those who rely on the important services they provide, they have prompted an arguably long-overdue critical review of government IT systems and processes.

-For example, the SBA has responded to problems with its loan processing system by increasing processor memory, upgrading existing technology and establishing a pacing mechanism for loan applications.8 And over the course of the past year, the Department of Homeland Security has increased its cybersecurity protections for the Centers for Disease Control and Prevention (CDC) and Department of Health and Human Services (HHS).
+In terms of legacy technology migration, Gartner predicts that by 2025, over 50% of government agencies will have modernized critical core legacy applications to improve resilience and agility.6 And over the course of the past year, the Department of Homeland Security has increased its cybersecurity protections for the Centers for Disease Control and Prevention (CDC) and Department of Health and Human Services (HHS).

-While there is still much to do to adequately protect federal agencies and scale to surge capacity in times of crisis, these are important steps toward strengthening IT infrastructure for critical government services.
-By addressing the need for increased network bandwidth, deploying smart solutions that scale to fluctuating requirements, bolstering network cybersecurity and replacing outdated systems, agencies will ensure they are positioned to execute at the highest levels and maintain service to the public—even in unpredictable environments.
+While there is still much to do to adequately protect government agencies and scale to surge capacity in times of change, these are important steps toward strengthening IT infrastructure for critical government services.
+By ensuring that ad hoc, short-term solutions are reviewed and bolstered or replaced with agile, future-ready solutions for increased network bandwidth, agencies will be positioned to execute at the highest levels and maintain service to the public—even in unpredictable environments.